Last-Minute Costume Ideas Based on Your Favorite Class

 • Edgar Allan Poe: Dress up as the macabre American poet and author with a white button-down shirt, a chiffon scarf, a Victorian frock coat, black pants, black dress shoes, a fake mustache, a feather pen, and—of course—a stuffed raven.

 • Sherlock Holmes: Love solving mysteries?
 Dress like Sherlock Holmes with a white dress shirt, black slacks, black dress shoes, a trench coat, a pipe, a magnifying glass, and a cap.
-And don’t to forget to respond to questions with “Elementary, my dear Watson” at least a few times.
+And don’t forget to respond to questions with “Elementary, my dear Watson” at least a few times.

 • Spelling Bee: Were you ever a spelling bee champion?
-Recreate that with a black and yellow striped shirt, wings, and antenna, then carry around some cut-out letters that spell your favorite vocab words.
+Recreate that with a black and yellow striped shirt, wings, and antennae, then carry around some cut-out letters that spell your favorite vocab words.

 Do you feel creatively inspired?
 Grab your friends and start working on your costume right away, because the spookiest day of the year is right around the corner!
 Whether it's treats or tricks, be sure to have a fun and safe Halloween!